fChristenson/My-life-as-a-programmer/README.md

 > Hey Fredrik I am looking at a job offer that interests me...
 I want to get hired but the company works closely with a recruiting agency so I would have to sign a contract with the recruiting agency...
 I really hate the idea that there has to be some 3rd party intermediary ripping me off while providing absolutely 0 value to me.
 I know this company because a friend works there.
 I contacted them directly but they forwarded me to the recruiting agency.
 I have some kind of weird animostiy towards recruiting agencies and I would rather be jobless while looking for another offer where I get hired by a company directly.
 In my mind these agencies are literal scam artist doing absolutely nothing for ME (while getting a cut from my wage) so I really do NOT want to sign that contract even tho I am almost certain that I am qualified for this position.
 Do you have any experience with this?

+> What looks bad on a background check?

+> What screams, "I am a coward software developer"?

+> What is a big problem right now in software engineering?

+> What is your own most genius piece of code?

+> Can you explain to a novice programmer what is the null safety that Kotlin has but Java does not?

+> What are the signs that a code has been made by a junior programmer?

+> How exactly does job hopping every 2 years optimize your salary in the long run?

+> Do product-based companies take the hiring of front-end engineers seriously like they do with those hired through competitive coding?

+> As a web developer, is Node.js a must?

+> What are some things about coding that you learned from good programmers around you?

+> What little known facts about algorithms don't they teach you?

+> Java is so behind technologically, why do so many people still want to be Java developers?

+> Is functional programming a waste of time?

+> What programming language do hackers use?

+> What makes one programmer better than another, and what do they do to get that edge?

+> What is the most shocking line of code you've seen a seasoned programmer write?

+> As a developer, what was your lowest point?

+> What’s the most coveted skill as a software developer?

+> What are some highly overlooked things in software development?

+> What was the thing that made you quit your last job?

+> A well-known weak developer in the company suddenly solved a hard problem, and everyone was amazed.
+I asked why he doesn't perform like this in his daily tasks, he said he doesn't want to have any expectations from the management.
+What do you think?

+> Would you hire a programmer who’s never heard of GitHub?

+> Why do so many software developers refuse to upgrade their skills over time, knowing that it is vital to their career prospects?

+> Why is Java losing popularity?

+> What are some common career landmines that software engineers should watch out for?

+> Why do programmers use the ternary operator instead of explicitly writing out an if statement?

+> As a software developer/engineer, what technologies do you feel are a waste of time learning?
+Why?

+> A recruiter messages me on LinkedIn and directly asks for my resume.
+I asked her to send me the complete job description and rate, and if I like the job I will send her my resume and we will go from there.
+What is wrong with that?

+> What tech job interviews do not require knowledge of data structures and algorithms?

+> After long years of experience as a programmer, what's your understanding of software?

+> What does it mean If an employee is the first to arrive and the last to leave?

+> What is the most useful code comment you've seen?

+> What programming concept went too far?

+> Which software language is best for developing a website that can scale to over 100 million users?

 > How is it possible that a website would cost over a billion?

 > How should you start learning programming?